-But borderless multi-currency accounts like TransferWise, Revolut and InstaReM are not tied to legacy structures like the SWIFT network and multiple bank partnerships.
+However, borderless multi-currency accounts like Instarem, Revolut and Wise (formerly TransferWise) are not tied to legacy structures like the SWIFT network and multiple bank partnerships.
 Therefore, they can provide much lower fees, up to 6 times cheaper for currency conversion and remittance.

 *Before fees are applied.